simpledotorg/simple-server/doc/arch/015-online-patient-lookup.md

 }
 ````

+This API will have a 5s timeout from the android app to prevent delay
+in patient care.

-_Alternatively_: We could use a v5 prefix to disambiguate with the
+~~_Alternatively_: We could use a v5 prefix to disambiguate with the
-Passport app lookup API more clearly.
+Passport app lookup API more clearly.~~

 ### Access restrictions
 Access for this API will be restricted to the state that the user is